 Adoptive Family Caseworkers

 Christie works with our adoptive couples from the beginning of the adoption process until after placement.
 She has a Masters in Public Administration from Georgia College & State Univerisity.
 Christie began working with CCS in 2008 after 16 years with DFCS.
 She is married and has three children.
-Her family attends Northway Church.
+Her family attends Northway Church in Macon.

 Tricia works with adoptive families by assisting them from the start of the home study process through post placement.
 She received her bachelor’s degree in child and family development from UGA and has been with CCS since 2011.
 She and her husband Erik have two children and attend Ingleside Baptist Church.

 Covenant Care Board of Directors